 All economic assumptions are taken from the Shared Socioeconomic Pathway 2 (SSP 2), designed to represent a "middle-of-the-road" future development.
 Population is a fully exogenous input assumption.
 Projections of coherent future demographic and economic developments offer population and labour trajectories from 2005 to 2100 (SSP trajectories; Dellink et al., 2017; KC and Lutz, 2017).
+The most recent version 3.0 of SSP trajectories is used (2024).

-Gross Domestic Product38 is a semi-endogenous output.
+Gross Domestic Product is a semi-endogenous output.
 The model takes the SSP2 GDP trajectories for calibrating assumptions on exogenous productivity improvement rates in a no-policy reference scenario (Current policies).
 GDP trajectories in other scenarios thus reflect the general equilibrium effects of constraints and distortions by policies (so changes in capital allocation and prices, but without taking potential damages from climate impacts into account).